Points of Interest: What to See and Places to Visit in Hungary

 Hungary lies in central Europe and is isolated by the land borders with Slovakia (north), Romania (east), Serbia (south), Croatia (southwest), Slovenia (west), Austria (northwest) and Ukraine (northeast).
 Hungary has a rich traditional culture that especially reflects on its buildings.
 Architecturally the country is considered as a real treasure because of the mix of Roman, Turkish and Hungarian cultures that created many interesting places to visit in Hungary.

 The last famous thing about Hungary is the countries rich folk culture and its still alive traditions.
-The best places to experience real Hungarian folk culture are small towns where you can find wooden churches with beautiful paintings on the walls and ceilings, traditional houses, and narrow streets.
+The best places in Hungary to experience real Hungarian folk culture are small towns where you can find wooden churches with beautiful paintings on the walls and ceilings, traditional houses, and narrow streets.
 Hungarian folk culture strongly associates with embroidery on the clothes and even shoes that can be seen in the countryside since the majority of people still wear traditional clothes.
 Of course, Hungarian culture can’t be imagined without dancing and singing, so won’t be surprised when you go to a local pub and there are lots of people dancing and singing.
 That’s completely normal, even in Budapest.

 Hungary is a very dynamic country which offers you tranquility, amazing sights, always delicious food and tasty wine that is definitely worth visiting.
 Don’t waste your time, take a look what Hungary can offer you.